dt-code-club/site/srv/2022/meeting_9.md

 If we sent ".hello" to it and it sent ".hello" back, we wouldn't want it to keep sending ".hello" indefinitely (taking in its own message as a command).
-To do this, we'll make an if statement:
+To do this, we'll make an if statement to check that the message was not sent by the bot:

 ```
 @client.event